eafarris/one-inch-frame/README.md

 square brackets, and includes a special [[w:format]] format for linking to Wikipedia articles.
 More freelink formats may be added in the future.

+The system supports a notion that I'm calling "supertags."
+A supertag is an article with the same name as a tag.
+When the tags are generated, the article's content will be prepended to the list of articles also using that tag.
+Easier to use than describe.

 OIF does not use a database.
 The generate.php script does not care if files have been modified or not; it regenerates the whole site, on every invocation.
 It generates my test site (about 400 small Markdown sources)